January 29–March 18, 2012 / Artists Space / New York, NY

 Dear DUOX4Larkin Directors and Managers:

-I hereby reluctantly submit my resignation from my position as Lead Surrogate at DUOX4Larkin, order effective January 28, information pills 2012.
-As a result, patient all forms of identification – badges, monogrammed uniforms, and office stationery – will be returned within the next two weeks.
+I hereby reluctantly submit my resignation from my position as Lead Surrogate at DUOX4Larkin, decease effective January 28, side effects 2012.
+As a result, all forms of identification – badges, monogrammed uniforms, and office stationery – will be returned within the next two weeks.
 Hopefully, the baby-proofing task that I have already performed will be considered sufficient and the new protagonist that will be birthed, whom you have named BOY’D, is exactly what you desire.
 In my preparatory analysis, I have validated the precedents for this protagonist: Cervantes’s Don Quixote, Chaucer’s Wife of Bath, Gaëtan Dugas as Patient Zero, James Bond, and the ensemble cast of Oliver Stone’s Any Given Sunday.

 My time at DUOX4Larkin was a wonderful challenge.
 At the risk of sounding presumptuous, I would like to recommend Casper Sondar as my successor to finish the final three months of my, already brief, nine month intervention.
 I realize the work environment looks as though I’ve left it in disarray, but I have devised a deliberate system so that everything can continue seamlessly in my absence.
 It relies on three separate spaces: the incubation space, the Hub, and a site to customize your strife.
 Actually, I may be back for a day following my departure to see how everything has taken effect.
 Please let me know if I might be of further assistance.